rafaelpadovani/Bardo---AI-Emotion-Classifier/README.md

 The official dataset is located inside the `datasets` and this is the basis of ou supervised learning.

-This work part of my master's degree and it was published ON AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment(AIIDE17).
+This work part of my master's degree and it was published on AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment(AIIDE17).
 For more information see the paper: https://aaai.org/ocs/index.php/AIIDE/AIIDE17/paper/view/15909